 Quietly experience the transition while the color migrates from the Maine fall foliage to the skyline as sundown progresses.
 Listen for the call of the loons.
 You can almost smell the campfires of the recently departed Tripp Lake campers.
 The colors then depart for the evening under a glistening black blanket dotted with stars.
 Soon, the brisk autumn evening air settles in.
 As a result, you’ll want to grab a blanket while marveling at all those stars under our light pollution free skies.

 In conclusion, you can see there is a wealth of activities for you to enjoy during leaf peeping season.
 And it seems like lots of folks know about, or are right now reading about those fun adventures.
 Therefore I recommend not waiting to make your plans.
-Furthermore, I hope a you include a visit to our beautiful Inn when making those plans.
+Furthermore, I hope you include a visit to our beautiful Inn when making those plans.